alliemeetsfungi/QIIME2_Help/QIIME2_SOP.md

 ```
 conda config --set channel_priority flexible
 ```
-Once the above output is shown in the terminal, Qiime2 can be activated in terminal command line by running:
+Once the above output is shown in the terminal, QIIME 2 can be activated in terminal command line by running:
 ```
 conda activate /path/to/qiime2/on/local/drive/qiime2-amplicon-2024.10
 ```
-Once you have activated Qiime2, set your working directory along the same path to the directory containing the gzipped sequence files (.fastq.gz).
+Once you have activated QIIME 2, set your working directory along the same path to the directory containing the gzipped sequence files (.fastq.gz).
 For example, if your sequences are found in /home/project/sequences, set your working directory to /home/project.
 ```
 cd /path/to/working/directory
 ```
-### Installing Qiime2 on the HPC
+### Installing QIIME 2 on the HPC
-NOTE: KOA has a much older version of Qiime2 already installed, however the code written in this SOP may not be compatible since it is written for a newer version of Qiime2.
+NOTE: KOA has a much older version of QIIME 2 already installed, however the code written in this SOP may not be compatible since it is written for a newer version of QIIME 2.
 Installing the version associated with this SOP gaurantees code compatability.<br><br>
 To access KOA on the command line run the code below, then enter your UH password & designate two factor authentication preference.
 NOTE: password is invisible and does not show key strokes!
 ```
 ssh user@koa.its.hawaii.edu